Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Can I get business finance with no assets?

 Many types of business finance do not require physical assets as security.
-Revolving credit facilities from alternative lenders like Juice typically use open banking data and accounting software integrations.
+Revolving credit facilities from alternative lenders typically use open banking data and accounting software integrations.
 Invoice finance is secured against your outstanding invoices.
 Term loans from some lenders are available on an unsecured basis for established businesses with strong cash flow.

 How quickly can I access business finance in the UK?